-- Below was the error printed in SMSTS log.
+- Below was the error printed in the SMSTS log.

 Running action: Run Command Line- .Net 3.5 Sub Features Failed to run the action: Running action: Run Command Line- .Net 3.5 Error 2146498529 SSL, using authenticator in request.
 In SSL, but with no client cert Set a global environment variable_SMSTSLastActionRetCode=2146498529

-- The box in below screenshot should be checked through TS step enable .NET 3.5.
+- The box below the screenshot should be checked through the TS step enable .NET 3.5.

 After trying everything I posted to our Forum “How To Manage Devices”.
 Got ideas about offline and DISM from Ankit, Jitesh, and Rajul.
 I have mentioned the fix too in the forum but we will discuss it here as well. https://forum.howtomanagedevices.com/endpointmanager/osd/enable-net-3-5-in-windows-10-using-ts-package-application-offline-media-script-online/#comment-4206

 Following are the troubleshooting steps performed to fix the SCCM OSD error.

 MS Says you need internet to enable the legacy version of “.NET” because it requires CAB Files to download.
 If you read the https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10.

 Not only that.
 You need a specific SXS folder based on the OS version.
 For example, we can’t use the SOURCE/SXS from Windows 10 V 1806 if we want to enable .NET on Windows 10 V 1909.
 I am assuming this was done to reduce the image size.